asistex/Sublime-Text-harbour-Package/README.md

 Thanks to **Pete Petewg** for the documentation of harbour functions.

-This project is based on https://github.com/rafathefull/harbour
+This project is based on https://github.com/rafathefull/harbour Thanks **Rafael Carmona**

-Thanks **Rafael Carmona  rafathefull**
+This package was created / modified in an automatic way so could have things to fix.

-If you encounter a bug, please create an issue here:

-https://github.com/asistex/Sublime-Text-harbour-Package/issues  **New Issue**
+If you encounter a bug, please create an issue here: https://github.com/asistex/Sublime-Text-harbour-Package/issues  **New Issue**

 *License GNU General Public License v3.0*